SomeWeekendReading/someweekendreading.github.io/_posts/2024-10-28-parties-econ.md

 <a href="{{ site.baseurl }}/images/2024-10-28-parties-econ-data-congressional-term.jpg"><img src="{{ site.baseurl }}/images/2024-10-28-parties-econ-data-congressional-term-thumb.jpg" width="400" height="206" alt="Omnibus dataset, by congressional term: partisan control of 3 branches of US federal government and various economic outcomes" title="Omnibus dataset, by congressional term: partisan control of 3 branches of US federal government and various economic outcomes" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
 The resulting consolidated dataset for congressional terms <sup id="fn9a">[[9]](#fn9)</sup>
-is shown here in its entirety.
+is shown here in its entirety, because that emphasizes the point that the available data is quite limited.
 Note that there are only 24 congressional terms in our time window, and:
-- The 2023-2024 term is useless for us, as we do not have year-end economic data.
+- The 2023-2024 term is useless for us, as we do not have year-end economic data for 2024.
 - U6 is available only for 14 terms.
 - VTSMX is only available for 15 terms.
 - VFINX is only available for 22 terms.